Computer-Programming-B/TurtleNationalFlag/README.md

 Turtle National Flag
 ====================

 In this assignment, you will write a Python program that uses turtle graphics to display a flag.
-You may find slides 9 - 41 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1rICcmNbnGYsB-cV_6EatPyzcOS2sId80Jh2kayUzm4Q/edit?usp=sharing) helpful.
+You may find slides 9 - 41 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1bZI-LdwErEXQETAUeHeGOXOwrISVvKMGLxfJEabJ66U/edit?usp=sharing) helpful.
 You may also find this [Python Turtle tutorial](https://hourofpython.trinket.io/a-visual-introduction-to-python#/welcome/an-hour-of-code) or the [Python Turtle module documentation](https://docs.python.org/3.3/library/turtle.html?highlight=turtle) helpful in getting a sense of how Turtle graphics work.
 The CIA World Fact Book has [pictures of flags from around the world](https://www.cia.gov/the-world-factbook/references/flags-of-the-world/).

 Suggested steps to starting this assignment:
 ----------------------------------------------
 1. Start a new Python program.
-(If you are using repl.it see slides 10-15 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1rICcmNbnGYsB-cV_6EatPyzcOS2sId80Jh2kayUzm4Q/edit?usp=sharing) for step by step instructions.
-If you have installed Python on a Windows PC, see slides 16-20)
+(If you are using repl.it see slides [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1bZI-LdwErEXQETAUeHeGOXOwrISVvKMGLxfJEabJ66U/edit?usp=sharing) for step by step instructions.)
 2. Give your program a meaningful name like *TurtleNationaLFlag*
 5. Copy and paste the following starter code into your program:
 ```python